How to set Accounts Payable goals using automation

 The No-Touch Rate refers to the percentage of invoices that go through the AP process without requiring any manual intervention.
 A higher No-Touch Rate is generally indicative of a more efficient and automated AP process.
 It reduces the likelihood of human error and speeds up the invoice processing time, contributing to better vendor relationships and cost savings.

 This KPI measures the average time taken to process an invoice from receipt to payment.
 A shorter invoice processing time is generally better, as it can lead to early payment discounts and improved vendor relationships.
+According to the Medius AP Automation Benchmark Report 2025, based on anonymized and aggregated invoice data from the global Medius customer community, the average non-PO invoice processing cycle time is 7.36 days, compared to just 2.05 days for best-in-class organizations.
 Automation can play a significant role in reducing invoice processing time by eliminating manual tasks.

 The Invoice Error Rate measures the percentage of invoices that contain errors and require rework.
 A lower error rate is desirable as it indicates a more accurate and efficient accounts payable process.
-Automation can help reduce the error rate by automating data entry and validation processes, thereby reducing the scope for human error.
+Automation can help reduce the error rate by automating data entry and validation processes, thereby reducing the scope for human error and providing real-time visibility into recurring exception patterns.

 Integrating AP goals with broader business strategies

-Effective accounts payable management, with well-set accounts payable objectives, goes beyond optimizing individual processes and aligns with broader financial and strategic goals.
+Effective accounts payable management, with well-set accounts payable performance goals, goes beyond optimizing individual processes and aligns with broader financial and strategic goals.
 When setting accounts payable goals, it's crucial to consider how these objectives support and drive the broader business strategies.

 Strategic alignment of AP objectives